heisenware/fsm-async/README.md

 A state machine implementation featuring:

-1.  `on<state>` life-cycle events.
-Allows triggering of further (inner) events during the callback.
+1.  `on<state>` life-cycle events, allowing the triggering of further (internal) events during the callback.

-2.  `async` event functions that can be awaited for.
-Depending on the implemented logic, a whole chain of state changes can be awaited.
+2.  `async` event functions that can be awaited.
+Depending on the implemented logic, multiple state changes can be awaited.

 3. A generic and awaitable `waitUtilState(<state>)` function providing full flexibility to state machine clients business logic.